O visa: Requirements

 The O-1 visa application must be submitted along with a petition submitted by a US Petitioner.
 This includes information regarding the petitioner and evidence documenting the alien's extraordinary ability, details of the proposed work in the U.S. in the form of an itinerary, supporting contracts that collate with the itinerary, and evidence of past work that confirms alien's extraordinary status is true and valid.
 It also must include an advisory letter from a US established person in the alien's appropriate industry field.
 This person is generally required to possess more than ten years in said field and is well known and respected among peers.
 The petition is to be approved for the duration of the event in which the alien will participate, for a maximum of three years.
 One-year extensions are permitted thereafter with no maximum cumulative duration.

-To prove the alien's extraordinary ability, documentation must be adequate to support extraordinary ability as demonstrated by sustained national or international acclaim; substantial documentation in at least 3 of the acceptable evidence categories defined by statute; a written advisory opinion from a peer group; the employer petition on behalf of the employee; and an offer of employment.
-For some applicants, a notable association that is an authoritative voice in that specific industry could write a no-objection letter to support that the individual is of extraordinary ability in their field.

 Generally, to qualify for O-1A classification, aliens of extraordinary ability in the sciences, education, business, or athletics must demonstrate sustained national or international acclaim and recognition for achievements in the field of expertise by providing evidence of:

 Receipt of a major, internationally recognized award, such as the Nobel Prize; or at least three of the following forms of documentation: